 That’s when you need to start thinking about freezing it.

 You can freeze kefir, but remember that it separates after thawing.
 You can mitigate the effect a bit by stirring or blending defrosted kefir, but it only helps so much.
 Because of that, frozen kefir works best in cooked and baked dishes, where the altered texture isn’t a big deal.

 In other words, you will lose some of kefir’s creamy consistency in the process.
 That means you probably won’t enjoy drinking that kefir on its own.
 But using it for a smoothie or in a cooked recipe should work just fine.

 The loss of creaminess won’t be as noticeable in such a dish, as other flavors will take over, and everything should blend together just fine.

 In some recipes the frozen and thawed kefir might not work as well as in others.
 It’s best to run a test before making a big batch.

 When it comes to the question of whether or not the probiotics survive the freezing, it’s difficult to tell.
-Chances are some of them will become dormant when frozen and active again once thawed, but I didn’t find any legitimate research or tests on this subject.
+Chances are some of them will become dormant when frozen and activate again once thawed, but I didn’t find any legitimate research or tests on this subject.

-- Keep kefir refrigerated, and always appropriately sealed.
+- Keep kefir refrigerated and always appropriately sealed.